YunduanLin/Leetcode/README.md

     - **0141 Linked List Cycle**

-        set val to be None when the node is visited.
+        Set val to be None when the node is visited.

+    - **0155 Min Stack**

+        Need to keep a dynamic memory of the minimal element rather than just a number.